muhaiminmhashim/MKEL1123-G1-MILESTONE4/README.md

 ![image](https://user-images.githubusercontent.com/73817919/150870974-8a0f9575-3109-441f-8ad0-1e1458d09c08.png)

-8. Edit main.cpp file by copy and paste this code from here
+8. Edit main.cpp file by copy and paste this code from here: https://github.com/muhaiminmhashim/MKEL1123-G1-MILESTONE5/blob/main/Core/Src/main.cpp

 9. Click on the hammer icon on the top side to compile the project.
 If for errors, fix the error and re-run.
 Make sure the compile pass, free from errors